 In 2011 Lucille retired and handed over the reins to Jim Matthews and Jerry Morris, who maintained Lucille’s name in honor of the Inn and Spa’s founder.
 Competently assisted by the inn’s mascot and official greeter, Gracie the Miniature Schnauzer and a team of professional innkeepers; they added their own influence to the inn and spa by focusing on exceptional service, outstanding food & wine, and facility upgrades.
 Their goal was for every guest of Lucille’s to have the best small inn experience of their lives…and judging by the huge increase in popularity of the Inn and Spa, they succeeded!

 At the end of July, 2015, Charlie Anderson and her husband Chuck came in to pick up where Jim and Jerry left off.
-Thus far they have renovated rooms 1 and 2, and opened the new Garden Suite, with more tweaks and improvements in the works.
+Thus far they have renovated most of the rooms in the main building, opened the new Garden Suite, and added the Apartment…with more tweaks and improvements in the works.

 Our goal is “invite every guest to experience the restoration of a peaceful and relaxing retreat,” so they can have the best small Inn experience of their life, bar none.
 We look forward to showing you “where restoration meets the mountains” in North Georgia.